Busy Mom’s Guide to Stress-Free Bedtime Routines for Kids

 - 0

-- 5
+- 23

 Bedtime doesn’t have to be a nightly struggle!
-If you find yourself exhausted from endless battles over pyjamas, teeth brushing, or “just one more story,” you’re not alone.
+If you find yourself exhausted from endless battles over pajamas, teeth brushing, or “just one more story,” you’re not alone.
 Creating a stress-free bedtime routine is possible, it just requires the right approach, consistency, and a few clever hacks.
 This guide will walk you through simple yet effective ways to create a smooth, relaxing, and enjoyable bedtime routine for your little ones (while keeping your sanity intact!).

 Why a Consistent Bedtime Routine Matters